Asterics2020-Obelics/School2018/README.md

 See next section for extra Python libraries requirements (if any).

 ## Windows <a name="windows"></a>

+There are two possibilities for Windows users:

+1. If you have Windows 10 installed, then you can install WLS (Windows Linux Subsystem) which is an Ubuntu Linux distribution.
+In this case, everything is done from the WLS terminal following the [Linux](#linux) instructions (for Ubuntu).

+2. Alternatively, you can run the Windows Anaconda executable.
+In this case please use the following instructions:

 Instruction for Windows can be found [here](https://www.continuum.io/downloads#windows) for the installation of Anaconda.
 Once installed, you can run `Anaconda navigator`.
 To run Jupyter, on the main page of the Anaconda navigator, click on `Launch` on the Jupyter notebook box.
 This will open your favorite browser.
 From there, you can either load a notebook (e.g. from the Git folder) or create a new notebook by clicking `new -> Python 3`.